 “It is with great ease that we recognize other people’s dirt rather than hearing someone else talking about our own dirt.”

 I was talking to a friend a while ago, he told me that, in his opinion, Romania should get a whole new restoring point maybe after a massive earthquake, or a similar cataclysmic event, that would allow it to start from scratch, just like Japan did after the Second World War.
 It is not the first Romanian I heard that from.
 There seems to be a deep-rooted desire in the Romanians to trash or burn and start using the ashes of it to start a new cycle.
 One could even say it’s o wonder the New Age has had such a big success in Romania in general and in Bucharest especially, although some might confound it with personal development [en, blog].

 What got my attention about this tendency some Romanians (and not only them, of course!) have was the fact that, interestingly enough, the psychological need was addressing something outside, something external to oneself, an external locus of control [en, wiki].
 My, my!
-Not something internal, but external… Seems very similar to what Constantin Radulescu Motru was writing about 100 years ago in “Psihologia poporului roman” [ro, scribd].
+Not something internal, but external… It seems very similar to what Constantin Radulescu Motru was writing about 100 years ago in “Psihologia poporului roman” [ro, scribd].
 To add to that, I mention that Romania has a very interesting development of recycling policy.
 Interesting by the fact that it’s practically almost invisible.
 I wonder how the lack of capacity to recycle their own trash might have influenced the desire of some Romanians to crash things and make them better (sometimes, without even being broken!).